This article was updated on November 30, 2022.

 Let your customers give the perfect gift — gift cards from your business.

-How to take gift cards in your stores
+How to take gift cards in your store or restaurant

 Gift cards are integrated right into your Square Point of Sale and Dashboard.
 When a customer pays with a gift card, just swipe the card and the balance will update automatically.
+If you’re a restaurant that offers tableside payments or self-serve kiosks, your customers can simply swipe the card themselves and still pay with a gift card.
 Customers can easily add more money to their gift card at any time.

 Our new holiday gift card designs have just arrived.
 There’s no better time to stock up before the holiday rush.